facebook/openbmc-linux/Documentation/admin-guide/cgroup-v2.rst

 	  kernel_stack
 		Amount of memory allocated to kernel stacks.

-	  slab
+	  percpu(npn)
-		Amount of memory used for storing in-kernel data structures.
+		Amount of memory used for storing per-cpu kernel data structures.

-	  sock
+	  sock(npn)
 		Amount of memory used in network transmission buffers

 	  shmem